 River, mountain, moon, boat; there was no place I would rather have been, except parked on Bob Gabrielson’s Burd Street Dock in Nyack, NY, of an early May morning in 1981.
 That day, I climbed out of my pickup truck camper to breakfast on blackfish, and watch the red sun rise one hour prior to our fishing tide.
 Just four weeks earlier, I had resigned my job in the New York State legislature, moved into the old black Ford, and driven south to join Bob’s commercial fishing crew for the full shad season.

 It was a dry spring.
-The increased salt in the estuary brought all manner of ocean fish into the lower river — blackfish, flounder, sea robin, starfish, and jellyfish.
+The increased salt in the estuary brought all manner of ocean fish into the lower estuary — blackfish, flounder, sea robin, starfish, and jellyfish.
 The previous evening, we had picked up a young Atlantic sturgeon, about ten inches in length.
-A rubber band was around its midsection, an uncommon but known phenomenon on the river.
+A rubber band was wrapped around its midsection, an uncommon but known phenomenon on the river.
 I would see it again on a different baby sturgeon two summers later, off Garrison, NY.

-The band cinched the sturgeon’s body turning the flesh beneath raw.
+The band cinched the sturgeon’s body and turned the flesh beneath raw.
 If the constriction did not kill it first, a deadly infection or fungus would surely attack its young midsection.
 At some point in its short life, the fish had swum into the carelessly tossed band, which became caught on its rough-skinned body, and remained while the sturgeon grew.

 Sturgeon are a lens into the past.
 They are often called living dinosaurs.
 Their lineage dates back 200 million years.
-In late spring, adult Atlantic sturgeon leave their ocean home to migrate up the Hudson, and other East Coast rivers, to spawn in the freshwater reaches.
-Young-of-the-year sturgeon use the estuary’s nourishing waters as a nursery ground until they are about three-feet long and hardy enough to begin a life at sea.
+In late spring, adult Atlantic sturgeon leave their ocean home to migrate up the Hudson, and other East Coast tidal rivers, to spawn in the freshwater reaches.
+Young-of-the-year sturgeon use the nourishing estuarine waters as a nursery ground until they are about three-feet long and hardy enough to begin a life at sea.
 (Read more here)

-Author Robert H. Boyle described sturgeon in his book The Hudson River: A Natural and Unnatural History:
+Author Robert H. Boyle described sturgeon well in his book The Hudson River: A Natural and Unnatural History:

 They have long, leathery snouts on the front of the head, while the bottom part is soft and white with a vacuum cleaner–type mouth that can hang down like the sleeve on an old coat.
 The eyes are small and glistening, like threatening peas, and the hard body is almost crocodilian, armed with five longitudinal rows of sharp shields, or scutes.